Jabulani-N/holbertonschool-AirBnB_clone/README.md

 * how to use

 `AUTHORS` file at the root of your repository, listing all individuals having contributed content to the repository

+# Task 2 - Unittest

+unittests will be graded using `python3 -m unittest discover tests`

 # Task 3 - BaseModel